kytta/shareon/README.md

 ---

-This project is hosted on Codeberg: <https://codeberg.org/kytta/shareon>
+This project is hosted on GitHub: <https://github.com/kytta/shareon>